 As photography is the creation of light and shadow, one can create contrast using light too.
 By controlling the direction and the quality of light, one can create whatever tonal contrast they want.
 This is how it works –

-1. Use direction of light
+1. Use the Direction of Light

 Many address photography as the painting of light.
-Light and shadow creates images.
+Light and shadow create images.
 So, the first thing you can use to create contrast is by using the direction of light.
 Natural light and artificial light both can be used to produce contrast.
 To use the tonal contrast in photography, you need to understand the basics of light.

-2. Quality of light affects
+2. Quality of Light Affects

-1. Dark and moody style
+1. Dark and Moody Style

 Because of the darker area, the presence of black increases in an image.
 This is the element that creates a dark and moody style in photographs.
 Dark images convey a certain message or certain essence about the image.
 And this toning can change the meaning of the image.

-2. Dramatic style
+2. Dramatic Style

 Dramatic style is also created with both color and light.
 Dramatic photographs capture certain expressions or scenes.
 On that, you can apply contrast to bring out the drama more vividly.
 Dramatic images are often used in art photography.

-This style is most suitable for the images that have details.
+This style is most suitable for images that have details.
 The more details the image has, the more drama will be created.
 This is because, in an image with more details, there is more space to work.
-Contrasty color can be used to create drama too.
+Contrasty colors can be used to create drama too.
 In that case, you need to have knowledge of the color wheel.
 That will let you understand the technique of mixing colors.

-3. Genres of style
+3. Genres of Style

 There are different genres in photography.
-For example, journalistic photography, art photography, documentary photography, staged photography etc. All genres have their own style of expressing meaning.
+For example, journalistic photography, art photography, documentary photography, staged photography, etc. All genres have their own style of expressing meaning.
 Depending on the genre, one can change the contrast of the image to match it with the theme of the image.

 Contrast is an important element in every genre.
 Based on the contrast, the genre will be determined.
 Also, if the theme or composition of the image doesn’t match with the contrast, it can ruin a well-composed image.
 To imply it perfectly, one should understand the basics of contrast.

-4. Light and Airy style
+4. Light and Airy Style

-Low contrast images have less difference between light and dark.
-These images contain more mid tone areas.
+Low-contrast images have less difference between light and dark.
+These images contain more mid-tone areas.
 This removes the harshness from an image.
-So the image becomes light, soft or calm.
-Low contrast can create mute colored photographs too.
+So the image becomes light, soft, or calm.
+Low contrast can create mute-colored photographs too.
 These images are easy to look at.

 To create light and airy images, simply decrease the contrast of an image.
 To create this with color, one needs to be aware of choosing color while shooting.
-The combination of the colors, the tone of the colors are important.
+The combination of the colors and the tone of the colors are important.
 There should be balance in shooting and editing.
 Otherwise, the images will lose their meaning.

-5. Monochromatic style
+5. Monochromatic Style

 Monochrome images have only two colors – black and white.
 But there are different shades and tonal areas of these colors.
 You can decide how many shades you can keep in a photograph by playing with the contrast of the image.

 By increasing the contrast, you can keep only black and white colors in the image.
 And if you want to bring shades of gray and create zones, you’ll have to decrease the contrast.
 That will bring out all the colors between black and white.
-So, there is a huge chance of creating stunning images with monochromatic style.
+So, there is a huge chance of creating stunning images with a monochromatic style.

 You Can Also Read: How to Use Leading Lines in Photography